golanlevin/DrawingWithMachines/machines/line-us/README.md

 4. In the Processing IDE, File->Open the sketch you want to run.
 Navigate to its directory and open (for example) the file ```lineus_p5js_lissajous.js```.
 5. Click the Run button in the upper left of the IDE.
 Your preferred browser should open up the sketch, hosted in a local server.
 The Line-Us robot should be controlled by the sketch.

+#### Instructions with a local server

+1. Download the complete directories for the examples you want to run (for example, in [this .zip](https://github.com/golanlevin/DrawingWithMachines/archive/refs/heads/main.zip)).
+2. In MacOS Terminal, ```cd lineus_p5js_lissajous``` (or whichever directory your sketch is in).
+3. In Terminal, launch a local server, as described [here](https://github.com/processing/p5.js/wiki/Local-server): ```python -m http.server```
+4. In your browser, visit ```http://localhost:8000```.
+The sketch should run, and the Line-Us robot should be controlled by the sketch.

+---

 ## Programming Line-Us with Processing (Java)

 * [Processing code for a very simple example](https://github.com/Line-us/Line-us-Programming/blob/master/Processing/HelloWorld/HelloWorld.pde)

+---

 ## Programming Line-Us with Python